-Our two-and-a-half day program is highly interactive.
+Our program is highly interactive.
 Fellows not only learn from top professionals in the field but also from each other.
 Center Fellows value the program’s opportunities to network and share experiences with other leaders from around the state.
 They learn best practices and explore how to apply them to their situations.

 More than 290 Fellows have participated in this program since its inception in 1993.

 “Your Fellows Program trains future leaders on how to focus on big picture issues from both short-term and long-term views… My experience with the Fellows Program helped me to understand that … I had to be a catalyst for people to work together and address the full range of issues needed to ensure a market driven energy supply.”

 Pat Wood, III, Chairman of the Federal Energy Regulatory Commission

 “I had the fortunate experience of participating in an intense Fellows training at the Center and found it enlightening.
 Not only did it offer various perspectives and strategies to resolve conflicts, but was able to offer more insight into the true nature of conflict through the various presentations and activities scheduled.
 Conflict permeates all facets of life, especially in the political arena…”